DHRI-Curriculum/intro-python-workshop/theory-to-practice.md

 - Describe the process of using both a text editor and a terminal to write and execute Python scripts.
 - How do you write a program that can "make decisions" based on certain conditions?
 What are the parts that you would need?
 - In what ways does the internet (using google) help someone to use and learn Python?
-- What are "libraries" or "modules" and what are they used for?
+- What are "libraries" or "modules", where do they come from, and what are they used for?